Year-end closing

 Inventory as part of the year-end closing process

-the inventory is one of the most important tasks and must be carried out and documented in a timely manner.
-It requires the recording of equipment, stocks and spare parts.
-It is important to know here that an increase in inventories increases profit and a decrease in inventories decreases profit.
+the inventory is one of the most important tasks and must be carried out and documented in good time.
+It requires the recording of equipment, inventories and spare parts.
+It is important to realise that an increase in inventories increases profit and a decrease in inventories reduces profit.

 Documentation